zeionara/archeron/README.md

 sudo mkdir -p /mnt/arch
 sudo mount /dev/sdaX /mnt/arch
 ```

+> **Important**
+> Don't forget to mount the new partition before proceeding, otherwise grub won't be able to discover the new arch instance

 24. Then update **GRUB**.
 If update was successful, then log will contain messages saying that the **GRUB** installation has successfully discovered the new arch distribution: